OctopusDeploy/OctoProduct/chapter1/index.md

 Continuous deployments have no human intervention.
 You have achieved continuous deployments when a commit to your source code is compiled, tested and packaged by your CI server, and then deployed, tested and exposed to end users.
 The success or failure of each stage of this process is automatic, resulting in a commit-to-consumer workflow.

-Continuous delivery involves a human making the decision to progress a deployment to the final consumers.
+Continuous delivery involves a human making the decision to progress a deployment to end users.
 This progression is typically represented as a promotion through a series of environments.
 A canonical example of environmental progression is to deploy applications to the non-production development and test environments, and finally the production environment.

 A development environment may very well be configured with continuous deployments, where each commit successfully built by the CI server is automatically deployed with no human intervention.
 Once the developers are happy that their changes are suitable for a wider audience, a deployment can be promoted to the test environment.